knative/docs/docs/eventing/getting-started.md

       -d '{"msg":"Hello Knative!"}'
     ```

-    Result: When your event is sent to the `Broker`, `hello-display` will activate and send it to the event consumer of the same name.
+    When the `Broker` receives your event, `hello-display` will activate and send it to the event consumer of the same name.

     If the event has been received, you will receive a `202 Accepted` response similar to the one below:

     ```sh
     < HTTP/1.1 202 Accepted
     < Content-Length: 0